 1. Physical Pollutants

 Physical contaminants primarily refer to pollution caused by rocks and sediments in water.
-These impurities give liquids visible changes in color, opacity, and texture.
-As a result, they are among the most obvious pollutants to recognize.
+These impurities cause visible changes in color, opacity, and texture in liquids.
+As a result, they’re usually the most obviously recognizable pollutants.

 Water pipelines rarely have trouble with physical pollutants.
 However, in some cases, the groundwater delivered to households can become contaminated by sediments.

-It is more common to encounter physical impurities in above-ground sources.
-In general, the more quickly a stream or river moves, the less prolific physical contaminants are within it.
+It’s more common to encounter physical impurities in above-ground sources.
+In general, the more quickly a stream or river moves, the fewer physical contaminants it has.

 Thankfully, unlike other types of water contaminants, physical impurities are not especially dangerous in small quantities.
 However, a buildup in freshwater sources can kill organisms, creating even more harmful substances in water.